Skip to main content

 Metabolic Phenotyping as a Predictive Tool

 The predictive power of biomarker analysis is amplified when it integrates hormonal data with a detailed assessment of an individual’s metabolic health.
 There is a well-established bidirectional relationship between testosterone and insulin resistance.
-Low testosterone is a significant risk factor for the development of and type 2 diabetes, and insulin resistance can, in turn, suppress testosterone production.
+Low testosterone is a significant risk factor for the development of metabolic syndrome and type 2 diabetes, and insulin resistance can, in turn, suppress testosterone production.
 Therefore, a patient’s baseline metabolic phenotype is a strong predictor of their systemic response to TRT.

 Advanced metabolic markers provide a high-resolution view of this interplay.
 The Homeostatic Model Assessment for Insulin Resistance (HOMA-IR) is a calculation based on fasting glucose and fasting insulin that quantifies the degree of insulin resistance.